Simputer

-The Simputer was a self-contained, open hardware Linux-based handheld computer, first released in 2002.
-Developed in, and primarily distributed within India, the product was envisioned as a low-cost alternative to personal computers.
-With initial goals of selling 50,000 simputers, the project had sold only about 4,000 units by 2005, and has been called a failure by news sources.
+The Simputer is a self-contained, open hardware Linux-based handheld computer that was first released in 2002, developed in, and primarily distributed within India.
+The product was envisioned as a low-cost alternative to personal computers.
+The Simputer project had the initial goal of selling 50,000 units, but only sold about 4,000 units by 2005, and has been called a failure by news sources.

-Design and Hardware
+Design and hardware

 The device was designed by the Simputer Trust, a non-profit organization formed in November 1999 by seven Indian scientists and engineers led by Dr. Swami Manohar.
 The word "Simputer" is an acronym for "simple, inexpensive and multilingual people's computer", and is a trademark of the Simputer Trust.
 The device includes text-to-speech software and runs the Linux operating system.
 Similar in appearance to the PalmPilot class of handheld computers, the touch sensitive screen is operated on with a stylus; simple handwriting recognition software is provided by the program Tapatap.

 The Simputer Trust licensed two manufacturers to build the devices, Encore Software, which has also built the Mobilis for Corporate/Educational purposes and the SATHI for Defence purposes, and PicoPeta Simputers, which released a consumer product named the Amida Simputer.

 The device features include touchscreen, smart card, Serial port, and USB connections, and an Infrared Data Association (IrDA) port.
 It was released in both greyscale and color versions.